Ancient Iranian medicine: Pre-Islamic

 According to the Vendidad, physicians, to prove proficiency, had to cure three patients of the followers of Divyasnan; if they failed, they could not practice medicine.
 At first glance, this recommendation may appear discriminant and based on human experimentation.
 But some authors have construed this to mean that, from the beginning, physicians were taught to remove the mental barrier and to treat adversaries as well as friends.
 The physician's fee for service was based on the patient's income.

-The practice of ancient Iranian medicine was interrupted by the Arab invasion (630 A.D.).
+The practice of ancient Iranian medicine underwent a transformation following Arab invasion (630 A.D.).
 However, the advances of the Sassanid period were continued and expanded upon during the flourishing of Islamicate sciences at Baghdad, with the Arabic text Tārīkh al-ḥukamā crediting the Academy of Gondishapur for establishing licensure of physicians and proper medical treatment and training.
-Many Pahlavi scripts were translated into Arabic, and the region of Greater Iran produced physicians and scientists such as Abū ʿAlī al-Ḥusayn ibn ʿAbd Allāh ibn Sīnā and Muhammad ibn Zakariya al-Razi as well as mathematicians such as Kharazmi and Omar Khayyám.
+However, modern historians of medicine have challenged the traditional narrative regarding the existence of a formal medical academy at Gondishapur.
+Recent scholarship, including works by Peter Pormann and Emilie Savage-Smith, indicates that there is no contemporary pre-Islamic evidence for a medical school or a teaching hospital at Gondishapur.
+They suggest that later Islamic historians likely projected the institutional structures of the Abbasid era back onto the Sassanid past to legitimize the Galenic medical tradition.
+Many Pahlavi scripts were translated into Arabic and the region of Greater Iran produced physicians and scientists such as Abū ʿAlī al-Ḥusayn ibn ʿAbd Allāh ibn Sīnā and Muhammad ibn Zakariya al-Razi as well as mathematicians such as Kharazmi and Omar Khayyám.
 They collected and systematically expanded the Greek, Indian, and Persian ancient medical heritage and made further discoveries.